* * * * *

 Your fee covers the cost to evaluate your screenplay for the editing process.

-Normally, you will receive a doctoring quote within 1 to 2 weeks.
+Normally, you will receive a doctoring quote within one to two weeks.

-In most cases the turnaround time will be from 2 to 3 weeks upon receipt of the doctoring fee.
+In most cases the turnaround time will be from two to three weeks upon receipt of the doctoring fee.

 There are no refunds once the doctoring fee is paid and the editing has begun.